firmworks/FileViewer/docs/index.md

    1. Launched Screens Title - The title of the UI component once the button is clicked

-   1. Configuration Name – The name of the File Viewer Configurations Metadata record you want to use to source your tag launcher screen
+   1. Configuration Name – The name of the FileViewer Configurations Metadata record you want to use to source your tag launcher screen

    1. Filter Fields - A comma delimited list of Content Version fields you want to filter by.